Language for Specific Purposes Courses

 LSP is a widely applied approach to language teaching that addresses immediate and very specific needs of learners who use that language in their education, training or job.
 Thus it goes beyond the usual uses of language in academic settings.
 LSP courses at UChicago are typically taught at high levels of language proficiency, and their course content prepares learners to work in specialized professional settings.

 At UChicago, LSP courses are developed in the Chicago Language Center through a rigorous process involving domain analysis research and innovative assessment design (led by experts in the Office of Language Assessment), followed by creative and data-driven course development.
 A domain analysis is a research framework designed to describe the language used in an identified, real world context, such as a hospital, courtroom, or financial institution.
 Data is gathered, coded and analyzed, and the results of the domain analysis lay the groundwork for assessing language learning; this assessment makes it possible to reverse engineer the course design.
+To learn more, visit the Domain Analysis page on the Office of Language Assessment website.

 Current course offerings include: